SmithWillSuffice/ohanga-pai/content/questions/_index.md

 For employment issues I draw on Mosler again, and [Bill Mitchell](http://bilbo.economicoutlook.net/blog/), and [Pavlina Tcherneva](http://pavlina-tcherneva.net/job-guarantee-faq/).

-For popular macroeconomics discourse I rely upon [Money on the Left](https://moneyontheleft.org/) and [Stephanie Kelton]([Stephanie Kelton](https://podcasts.apple.com/us/podcast/best-new-ideas-in-money/id1587222768)).
+For popular macroeconomics discourse I rely upon [Money on the Left](https://moneyontheleft.org/) and [Stephanie Kelton @Market Watch.](https://podcasts.apple.com/us/podcast/best-new-ideas-in-money/id1587222768)

 Contributors are welcome, but will need to submit through the [Contact](/contact/) form.

 Just keep in mind Ōhanga Pai is more a developers repository, not an activists forum.
-Activists are welcome to use any of our software, it is all free-libre software under the [GNU General Public Licence](https://www.gnu.org/licenses/gpl-3.0.en.html).
+Activists are welcome to use any of our software, it is all free-libre software under the [GNU General Public Licence.](https://www.gnu.org/licenses/gpl-3.0.en.html)